 What is “Responsive Design” and is it Better for Mobile SEO?

 Responsive design is a term used to describe how a design performs on all platforms — desktop, tablet, and mobile.
-Using responsive design principles is absolutely important when it comes to mobile SEO.
+Using responsive design principles is important when it comes to mobile SEO.
 As previously mentioned, the majority of all internet searches are initiated by smartphones.
 It is critical for not only search results rankings, but overall user experience.

 How Does Mobile SEO Differ from Desktop SEO in the SERPs?